mbuech00/pymbe/README.md

 Citing PyMBE
 ------------

-The following papers should be cited in publications using the PyMBE code:
+The following papers document the development of the PyMBE code and the theory it implements:

 * Many-Body Expanded Full Configuration Interaction.
 II.
 Strongly Correlated Regime\
 Eriksen, J. J., Gauss, J.\